 On his part, Raul should have been more honest about how not having sex made him feel, rather than passive-aggressively hiding it and then pushing Evie to do things like give up World of Warcraft.

 So, how do Raul and Evie resolve their communication issues?
 Answer: They don’t.
 Even though at the end they decide to stay together, nothing in the play indicates that they have learned how to communicate with each other better, or even that they know that they need to work on their communication skills.
 Okay, Raul does start playing World of Warcraft, and understands Evie better in that sense, but the whole incident about whether or not it was okay for Raul to be nonmonagamous and, for that matter, whether or not Evie is comfortable having sex, isn’t about Warcraft.
 Intimate relationships between sex-averse people and people who consider sex an important parts of their lives can work, but I can think of no instance when it worked without really good communication skills, including a high degree of self-awareness.
 Without that, I cannot see how Evie and Raul’s will work out any better than it already has.

 Near the end, when Evie said that she used to think that love was all about using the right words, and that it’s not about words after all, I cringed inside.
-Perhaps they don’t need to use more, but they definitely need to use better words, not less words.
+Perhaps they don’t need to use more words, but they definitely need to use better words, not less words.
 Bad communication is the path of hurting each other and hurting themselves.

 I thought I could finish this in two parts, but it turns out that properly unpacking what this play has to say about sex-averse (and potentially asexual) people and their relationships takes more effort than I originally thought, so in part three I will address how this play says that sex-averse people are broken and shouldn’t respect their own boundaries.